 In my case (image below), upon issuing “parted” I got a “not found” error.
-However, since partitioning my device in the past, I know that my partition table uses GPT label – therefore parted is a necessity for me.
+However, since partitioning my device in the past, I know that my partition table uses GPT table – therefore parted is a necessity for me.

 3-*.
 It may be a good idea to also check what tools are available to you on the device itself, so you might want to list the files inside sbin directory: ls sbin.

 3-b.
 In case you don’t have parted pre-installed on your device, you may download parted from this guide (see previous page), then exit the shell by typing exit.